The history of Efteling

 In order to attract more visitors in the future, a 'three-dimensional Fairytale Forest with plenty of movement’ is developed in cooperation with the filmmaker Peter Reijnders.
 He persuades artist and illustrator, Anton Pieck, to design the Fairytale Forest.
 Anton Pieck makes around 1,500 sketches and drawings for the Fairytale Forest whilstPeter Reijnders is responsible for bringing the fairytales to life through technology.
 In this way, Mayor Van der Heijden, Anton Pieck and Peter Reijnders became the founders of Efteling.

 1952: opening Fairytale Forest

-During the following years the park is extended with a café-restaurant, a swimming pool, a lake for rowing and canoeing, and some new inhabitants of the Fairytale Forest, such as The Sleeping Cooks, The Sentinel, and Hansel and Gretel.
-In 1953, 411,671 visitors see The Red Shoes dance for the first time, and only three years later, with the advent of the Stoomcarrousel steam carousel in 1956, the number of visitors reaches 700,000.
+During the following years, the park is extended to include a café-restaurant, a swimming pool, a lake for rowing and canoeing, and some new inhabitants of the Fairytale Forest, such as the sleeping cook and the sentinel at Sleeping Beauty and Hansel and Gretel.
+In 1953, the new attraction, Red Shoes, brings 411,671 visitors to Efteling.
+Only three years later, with the opening of the steam carousel in 1956, the number of visitors to Efteling increases to 700,000.

 1959: Paper gobbler 'Holle Bolle Gijs'